venkateshkumarraju/image-stitching-/README.md

 ## FAQ
 What image formats are supported?
-Currently, the script supports JPG format for stitching.
+Currently, the notebook supports JPG format for stitching.

 How do I change the output file name?
 You can change the name of the output file by modifying this line in the script: